Cecil Hills

 Cecil Hills is a suburb of Sydney, in the state of New South Wales, Australia.
 Cecil Hills is located 38 kilometres west of the Sydney central business district, in the local government area of the City of Liverpool and is part of the Greater Western Sydney region.

 History

 In 1817, John Wylde, the judge-advocate of New South Wales, was granted 2000 acre in the Parish of Cabramatta.
-He named his property Cecil Hills after his British property in Chestnut, Hertfordshire.
+He named his property Cecil Hills after his British property in Cheshunt, Hertfordshire.
 He lived on the property only briefly before leaving to become Chief Justice of the Cape of Good Hope in South Africa.
 His wife Elizabeth remained, however, and managed the property until her death in 1864.
 It continued as a farm through until the 1980s when it was decided to redevelop it for housing.
 The suburb of Cecil Hills was named in 1992 and includes part of the old Cecil Hills property along with other neighbouring.

-In 2019–20, Cecil Hills previously suffered bush fires from fire crackers.
+In 2009, land in the south of Cecil Hills was subdivided for Elizabeth Hills.
+Sometime between 2011-2016, the boundary of Cecil Hills expanded westward, incorporating parkland previously part of Cecil Park.
+In 2019-2020, a tract of dry grass was set ablaze by illegal fireworks, resulting in a bushfire.

 Heritage listings

-Cecil Park has a number of heritage-listed sites, including:
+Cecil Hills has a number of heritage-listed sites, including: